jvxis/minibolt/README.md

+# Light Minibolt
+## For installations with Bitcoin Core on another machine

 Guys, I made a light version of minibolt here, without bitcoind.
 Just with the setup configurations, tor, i2p, and lnd.
 In this case, I used LND via git pull and compiled it to ensure the latest available version 0.18.0 rc2.

 Use: User: `admin` Pass: `lightning` to login and then change password using `passwd`